zangobot/exebenchmark/README.md

 You can download a subset of nonpacked malicious executables from https://drive.google.com/file/d/1qiShG-WUp-0itBPTAo8vvfUWF5dnJoE4/view?usp=sharing

 In https://drive.google.com/file/d/1FgAojUDswwFpLvNypwJ9iaDk-C8XGKrz/view?usp=sharing you will find the families associated to each sample.

+## Adversarial Defenses Configurations

+There are three papers implementing 4 adversarial defenses:
+- Adversarial Robustness of Deep Learning-based Malware Detectors via (De) Randomized Smoothing, IEEE Access
+  - maltorch/data_processing/dynamic_random_drs_preprocessing.py.
+Default: 5%.
+Minimum: 5%.
+Maximum: 20%
+  - maltorch/data_processing/dynamic_sequential_drs_preprocessing.py.
+Default: 5%.
+Minimum: 5%.
+Maximum: 20%
+- Certified robustness of static deep learning-based malware detectors against patch and append attacks, AISEX'23
+  - maltorch/data_processing/fixed_size_chunk_drs_preprocessing.py.
+- DRSM: DE-RANDOMIZED SMOOTHING ON MALWARE CLASSIFIER PROVIDING CERTIFIED ROBUSTNESS, ICLR'24
+  - maltorch/data_processing/k_partition_drs_preprocessing.py.
+Minimum: k=4.
+Maximum: k=24.
+Here the best clean performance was when k=4 and k=8.
+The best certified accuracy on adversarial examples was achieved with k=24

+Depending on the configuration, the clean accuracy and adversarial accuracy differ by a wide margin.
+This is why I was considering trying a subset of configurations.
+For instance:
+- Dynamic Random DRS: Try 5% and 20%.
+2 (configurations) * 4 (architectures)
+- Dynamic Sequential DRS: Try 5% and 20%.
+2 (configurations) * 4 (architectures)
+- Fixed chunk DRS: Try minimum, maximum and some value in between.
+The minimum size of the chunk varies between architectures.
+For MalConv and NGramConv is 512, for BBDnn is 4096 and for AvastConv is 10244.
+This will result in the following experiments:
+  - Fixed-DRS MalConv: 512, 16384 (or 32768), 65536 (or 131072)
+  - Fixed-DRS NGramConv: 512, 16384 (or 32768), 65536 (or 131072)
+  - Fixed-DRS BBDnn: 4096, 16384 (or 32768), 65536 (or 131072)
+  - Fixed-DRS AvastConv: 10244, 16384 (or 32768), 65536 (or 131072)
+  - 3 (configurations) * 4 (architectures)
+- K-partition DRS: K in {4, 8, 12, 16, 20, 24}
+  - I would evaluate a subset k \in {4, 12, 24}.
+3 (configurations) * 4 (architectures)